Setting up a custom domain

 Please note that custom domains cannot contain 'selz.com' ie: mystoreselz.com

-When you are in the process of updating and purchasing your custom domain, you have the option to Request SSL Certificate.
-When a certificate is successfully installed, the application protocol (also known as HTTP) will change to HTTPs, where the ‘S’ stands for ‘secure’ and there will now be a small padlock icon in your browser that indicates the site is secure to your buyers.
+SSL Certification is now automatically included with every custom domain setup.
+When a certificate is successfully installed, the application protocol (also known as HTTP) will change to HTTPs.
+The ‘S’ stands for ‘secure’ and there will now be a small padlock icon in your browser that indicates the site is secure to your buyers.
 As shown below:

-Enable Request SSL Certificate to begin the process.
+Once custom domain setup has been processed, the SSL value will show up as Active.
 It generally takes 48-72 hours for it to go through and it being successful depends upon the above DNS settings also being correct.